-This blog was first published on the Education for All blog.
+This blog was first published on the Global Partnership for Education blog.

 On September 24 at 11 a.m.
 EDT, please join the Luminos Fund for the launch event of “Education Leadership through Crisis,” a new video series where diverse education leaders share personal lessons on navigating crises.
 In this COVID-19 moment, these dialogues will shed light on the world’s opportunity to get education delivery right. www.luminosfund.org/leadership-series.

 I wonder if you have had the privilege of watching or reading President Nelson Mandela’s stunning 2005 address at the Arctic concert in Tromsø, Norway.
 If not, I encourage you to stop and watch.
 To me, the Tromsø speech stands out for its uncanny relevance to our immediate times.

 Madiba began by underscoring that our world remains sorely divided.
 Hope and despair are paradoxically juxtaposed, sitting as closely together as the two sides of a fifty cent coin.
 One side boasts leapfrog gains in science and technology.
 The other side laments far too many children dying unnecessarily for lack of medicine and that millions of children are still out of school.

 With the July 2005 G8 meetings then in the foreground, Mandela reminded his audience that much of our common future depends on the actions and plans of world’s highest decision makers.
 “We now need leadership, vision, and political courage,” the former President expounded with the signature raspy gravitas of his indefatigable spirit.

 Then, while casting a gentle, fatherly eye across the gathered crowd, Madiba raised a somber question concerning the AIDS pandemic: